-NO Is a Key Molecule in Rats That Hampers the Development of S. japonicum.
-To test the hypothesis that NO plays an important role in the natural resistance/intolerance to S. japonicum infection in rats, initial studies were carried out to compare the status of NO production in BALB/c mice and SD and Lewis rats postinfection with S. japonicum.
-As expected, based on previous studies, development and fecundity levels of the parasite, parasite loads, and the size of granulomas in the tested animals were negatively correlated with their capacity to produce NO (Fig. S1), implying the inhibitory effect of NO in S. japonicum growth, maturation, fecundity, and pathogenesis.
+To test the hypothesis that NO plays an important role in the natural resistance/ intolerance to S. japonicum infection in rats, initial studies were carried out to compare the status of NO production in BALB/c mice, Sprague Dawley (SD) and Lewis rats post-infection with S. japonicum.
+As expected, based on previous studies, development and fecundity levels of the parasite, parasite loads and the size of granulomas in the tested animals were negatively correlated with their capacity to produce NO (Fig. S1), implying the inhibitory effect of NO in S. japonicum growth, maturation, fecundity and pathogenesis.

 Furthermore, iNOS^{-/-} SD knockout rats were generated with undetectable NO production in peritoneal macrophages and lower levels of NO in sera (Fig. S2).
-Following infection, iNOS^{-/-} rats showed a significant increase in worm burden (iNOS^{-/-} rat, 82 ± 4 ; WT rat, 21 ± 2 ; P < 0.001) and egg deposition in the liver (eggs per gram of liver tissue: iNOS^{-/-} rat, $106,334 \pm 19,955$; WT rat, $4,903 \pm 1,239$; P < 0.001; Table 1).
+Following infection, iNOS^{-/-} rats showed a significant increase in worm burden (iNOS^{-/-} rat, 82±4; WT rat, 21±2; P<0.001) and egg deposition in the liver (eggs / gram liver tissue: iNOS^{-/-} rat, 106334±19955; WT rat, 4903±1239; P<0.001; Table 1).
 Notably, the worm fecundity in the iNOS^{-/-} rats, defined as the average egg production per female, was found to be nearly fivefold higher than that found in WT rats (Table 1).

 To better understand the effects on S. japonicum in the iNOS^{-/-} rat, detailed biological characteristics of the worms were examined.
-The lengths and diameters of male and female worms collected from iNOS^{-/-} rats at 7 wk postinfection were significantly greater than those obtained from WT rats (Fig. 1A).
-The tegument of S. japonicum from the infected iNOS^{-/-} rats was covered with well-arranged ridges and abundant pits, as well as sensory papillae with setae, and was similar to that of worms collected from mice (Fig. 1B and Fig. S3).
-However, in contrast, these characteristics were poorly developed in the worms from WT rats (Fig. 1B and Fig. S3).
+The lengths and diameters of male and female worms collected from iNOS^{-/-} rats at 7 weeks post-infection were significantly greater than those obtained from WT rats (Fig. 1A).
+The tegument of S. japonicum from the infected iNOS^{-/-} rats were covered with well-arranged ridges, abundant pits, as well as sensory papillae with setae, and were similar to that of worms collected from mice (Fig. 1B and Fig. S3).
+However, in contrast these characteristics disappeared or were rudimentary in the worms from WT rats (Fig. 1B and Fig. S3).
 In addition, a large number of spines and several sensory papillae were found in the tegument of oral suckers of S. japonicum from iNOS^{-/-} rats and mice but were not observed in the WT rat group (Fig. 1B).